 Create a No Payment EPS for several months

-You may not have paid employees for a number of months in the past and haven't told HMRC - for example, you only pay seasonal employees.
+You may not have paid employees for several months in the past and haven't told HMRC - for example, you only pay seasonal employees.
 You can create a No Payment EPS for several months in one submission.

 See HMRC guidance below if you temporarily stop paying employees.

-The above No Payment EPS will tell HMRC that no employees were paid during Month 2 to Month 7.
+The above No Payment EPS will tell HMRC that no employees were paid from Month 2 to Month 7.